danishnawaz-BI/Ecommerce_Data_Analysis/README.md

 Use SQL to:
 - Access and explore the database
 - Analyze and optimize the business’ marketing channels, website, and product portfolio

+The solutions for all the given tasks can be found in the [[attached report](E-Commerce _Data Analysis_Report.pdf) and SQL queries files.